FlyingSaturn/UnivOREsity/Lessons/Binary.md

 Modern logic inherited Boole, so much so that "Boolean Algebra" has been named after him.

 In 1937, [Claude Shannon's master's thesis](https://www.cs.virginia.edu/~evans/greatworks/shannon38.pdf) focused on "Switching Circuits".
 His paper showed how circuits can implement Boolean logic.
-His master’s thesis received a major academic prize at MIT and laid the foundations of digital circuit design.
+His master’s thesis received a major academic prize and laid the foundations of digital circuit design.

 ## Introduction